djthorpe/data/README.md

 The following table options are relevant for writing:

   * `table.OptHeader()` indicates the header of the table should be output first;
   * `table.OptCsv(rune)` sets the writing format to CSV and sets the delimiter used for separating values on a row.
 When argument is zero, a comma is used;
   * `table.OptAscii(int,string)` sets the writing format to ASCII and sets the maximum width of the table in characters.
 When the width is zero, the table width is unbounded.
 The second argument can be set to `data.BorderDefault` for ASCII border characters or `data.BorderLines` for UTF8 border characters.
+  * `table.OptSql(string)` sets the writing format to SQL with the provided argument as the table name.
+When using the `table.OptHeader` option, the CREATE TABLE statement is included.
+Currently the idea is to be compatible with __sqlite__ rather than other SQL servers.
   * `table.OptTransform(...TransformFunc)` sets one or more value transformation functions, which convert a native value into text.
 Any transform function can return `data.ErrSkipTransform` in order to move onto the next transform function.

 ### Table introspection